wso2/docs-is/en/docs/deploy/remove-unused-tokens-from-the-database.md

 ## Configure WSO2 Identity Server for token cleanup

-Alternatively, you can use the WSO2 Identity Server which triggers token cleanup during the following instances.
+Alternatively, you can use the WSO2 Identity Server, which triggers token cleanup during the following instances.

 1. New token generation